ashwinikumar-sa/graviton-multiarch-workshop/README.md

 # graviton-multiarch-workshop
-Graviton multi-arch workshop
-## Module-1: Deploy and run a multi-arch application on a mixed-arch Auto Scaling group (with x86 and Graviton instances)
-In this module of the workshop, you will deploy a mixed architecture Auto Scaling group with x86 and Graviton instances.
-You will be deploying a sample node.js application with node.js dependencies with user data script by modifying launch templates.
+Graviton multi-arch workshop consists of two modules below.
+We recommend completing the workshop with both modules in same sequence as some steps like cloning the workshop directory are executed in Module 1 and not repeated in Module 2 instructions to avoid duplication of steps.

-### Know your workshop environment (Prerequisites)
+### Know your pre-deployed workshop environment (Prerequisites)
 The workshop account is pre-deployed with following:

 •	Region: us-west-2